Shapphiraa/funko-app/staff/aida-martin/fullstack/project/doc/README.md

     - Edit an existing category
     - Delete an existing category

-- All user's sale pops
+- All user's sale pops and users
     - Delete if they violate any rule (implement rules)

 #### User